 As For The Audience . . .

 Early live performances in VR often put the audience on the stage.
 It was an obvious approach that gave us a new perspective on our favorite artists – but only for a few minutes.
 Just as early movies quickly moved beyond staging theater in film, we see artists beginning to capitalize on the possibilities of the virtual environment in VR.
-Focusing on the virtual instead of the reality.
+In other words, focusing on the virtual instead of the reality.

 Fans can enjoy the show in VR via the headset of their choice and occupy the venue as a standard avatar or floating star; attendees are encouraged to interact and engage with the experience by posting comments and questions.

 These are fascinating developments that are only beginning to explore the full potential of VR.
 They will expand exponentially as immersive technologies converge with artificial intelligence and advanced motion capture.